The SQL history can be accessed from the Run SQL window. Click on the History icon, File > SQL History or Ctrl+H.

 Many of the considerations of these history records are the same as for the SQL History.

-Note that in addition to the SQL History feature, there is also the Audit Feature.
+In addition to the SQL History feature, there is also the Audit Feature.
 While this records similar information, the audit feature has a number of different options more oriented to long-term recording of update (non-query) activity.